-Robin Hood Energy was a subsidiary of Nottingham City Council and a gas and electric provider with 220,000 customers that had been loss making for a number of years, we were appointed to support the Directors and undertake the best restructuring for creditors.
+Robin Hood Energy was a subsidiary of the Nottingham City Council and a gas and electric provider with 220,000 customers that had been loss making for a number of years.
+We were appointed to support the Directors and undertake the best restructuring for creditors.

 Following transition of the customer book, the business was placed into Administration.

 A major global consumer goods company became aware that a key UK trading partner was in severe financial distress and at risk of insolvency.
 Immediate insolvency would have resulted in serious operational disruption and financial losses.

 Mobilized a team to ensure the client was negotiation with other stakeholders and then supporting its interests throughout restructuring talks with the trading partners.
 This included discussion of new financing to stabilize the trading partner, monitoring the short-term cash performance of the business and contingency planning for a failure of the business.

 Our work supporting the attempted restructuring resulted in an extended period of stability, allowing enough time for the client to put an alternative delivery model in place.

 Details of the entity providing services, legal and regulatory information in respect of the Teneo entity are also included in our engagement letters.

 Specific information relating to our regulated entities which provide services to clients is detailed below:

 |Registered Name||Legal Form||Registration Location and Reference||Registered Office||Data Protection||Regulator(s)||Professional Indemnity Insurance|